-- Jason Nezvadovitz and Patrick Walters are in the Dept. of Mechanical and Aerospace Engineering. - Matthew Griessler and Forrest Voight are in the Dept. of Electrical and Computer Engineering. - Eric M. Schwartz is the Assoc.
-Director of the Machine Intelligence Lab (MIL).
+- Ken Tran and Jason Nezvadovitz are in the Mechanical and Aerospace Engineering Dept. - Ralph Leyva, Daniel Dugger, Jacob Panikulam, Matthew Griessler, and Forrest Voight are in the Electrical and Computer Engineering Dept. - David Soto Santiago is in the Computer and Information Science and Engineering Dept. - Eric M. Schwartz is the Director of the Machine Intelligence Lab (MIL).